-We at Full Motion Experience are privileged to have an agreement with Quadrant Systems in Burgess Hill, West Sussex and L3Harris in Crawley and British Airways at Heathrow to use their industry-rated Flight Simulators.
+We at Full Motion Experience are privileged to have an agreement with Quadrant Systems in Burgess Hill and West Sussex and L3Harris in Crawley to use their industry-rated Flight Simulators.

 These simulators cannot be booked direct with them as they primarily offer simulator time to commercial and military pilots day to day.